essence/essence/README.md

 Advanced usage
 --------------

-The Essence class provides some useful utility function to ensure you will get some informations.
+The Essence class provides some useful utility functions to ensure you will get some informations.

 ### Extracting URLs